How We Build / Q & A

 Cornhole Pro started out as a hobby in our garage in 2016 and has grown beyond our dreams.
 We have shown our four kids that anything is possible with Gods blessings, hard work, and a quality product.

 When we started our business it was our goal to offer a solid product that we would be excited to receive ourselves, one that would bring families together and last for years.
-Even with lumber prices increasing we have not changed our mission.
-We are not the cheapest but we offer an amazing product.

 What makes Cornhole Pro boards different than others?